Medicare and the Cost of Hospice

 - Bereavement services for the family for at least one year after a loss

 Medicare continues to pay for covered benefits for any health problems that are not directly related to the terminal illness.
 The hospice medical team determines what care is—and is not—directly related to the terminal illness.
-Contact your hospice team before receiving or scheduling new medical services or procedures, to ensure you are covered.
+To ensure you are covered, contact your hospice team before receiving or scheduling new medical services or procedures.

 Comparing Hospice Providers